-5G has the potential to cover up to 65 percent of the world’s population in 2025.
+5G could cover up to 65 percent of the world’s population in 2025.

 Technology advancements enabling rapid 5G population coverage build-out